gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

    Optimal Drill Pocketing Method Example

-Although it may look like a random mess and it may take a while longer than just randomly “cheese holing”, this method will yield the greatest weight reduction to structural rigidity loss ratio using the drill pocketing method.
+Although it may look like a random mess and it may take a while longer than just randomly "cheese holing", this method will yield the greatest weight reduction to structural rigidity loss ratio using the drill pocketing method.

 A very important tip to pocketing is to do it last when designing a part.
 Parts should not be designed around the pocketing pattern, rather the pocketing should be designed around the part.
 If there are too many holes in a part, or the part is too small to be pocketed with an offset value, then it's probably not worth it to pocket.